jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 ### Throughput

-_average number of workflow runs that an organization completes on a given project per day_
+<p style="font-size: .75em; font-style: italic;">average number of workflow runs that an organization completes on a given project per day</p>

 {{% note %}}
 Throughput traditionally reflects the number of changes your developers are committing to your codebase in a 24-hour period